w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

 * Running Debian-based nodes

   The nodes require configured SSH access, but don't need any other preparatory work.
 It's up to you on how many node you want to use.
-General advice is to use one validator which connects to two or more sentries nodes.
+General advice is to use one validator which connects to two or more sentry nodes.
 This setup assumes the remote users have `sudo` privileges with the same `sudo` password.
 Alternatively, [additional configuration](https://docs.ansible.com/ansible/latest/user_guide/become.html) is required.

 It's recommended to setup SSH pubkey authentication for the nodes and to add the access keys to the SSH agent.